A-Chathumini/A-Chathumini/README.md

 ## I'm a passionate IT undergraduate
-- 🌱 I’m currently learning Angular and Flutter
+- 🌱 I’m currently learning MEAN Stack
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: She/Her